University Museum: Arboretum

 Arboretum

-Take a stroll around the pond in the Arboretum and get to know the forest trees and shrubs that together form the different woods covering the Northern Hemisphere.
+Take a stroll around the pond in the Arboretum and get to know the forest trees and shrubs that form the different woods covering the Northern Hemisphere.

 - Brochure with map of the Arboretum (only in Norwegian)